 The platform will not calculate tax for each individual item included in the kit, but rather only for the main inventory item SKU.
 You’ll need to determine which tax class to place the Kit Inventory Item into.
 One option is to determine what types of products are the majority within the Kit and make it the same tax class as those products.

-Note: See Adding Tax Classes if you want to add a new tax class.
+If you want to add a new tax class, see Adding Tax Classes.

 Reach out to your 3PL provider and let them know which product SKUs are included in the Kit.
 The 3PL will ship the Kit’s items together.

 Kit Item Options

 Aside from product variants, you can use the Options page’s functionality to allow your Associates to choose the items that come in their Kit by adding the inventory items as the options.